livewire/livewire/docs/uploads.md

 When "Cancel upload" is pressed, the file upload will request will be aborted and the file input will be cleared.
 The user can now attempt another upload with a different file.

-Alternativaly, you can call `cancelUpload(...)` from Alpine like so:
+Alternatively, you can call `cancelUpload(...)` from Alpine like so:

 ```blade
 <button type="button" x-on:click="$wire.cancelUpload('photo')">Cancel Upload</button>